sunpy/sunpy/docs/topic_guide/helioviewer.rst

-.. _topic-guide-using-helioviewer:
+.. _sunpy-topic-guide-using-helioviewer:

 ************************************************
 Switching from ``HelioviewerClient`` to ``hvpy``
 ************************************************

-In order versions of sunpy it was possible to query Heliovewer using ``HelioviewerClient``.
+In older versions of sunpy it was possible to query Helioviewer using the ``HelioviewerClient``.
 The Helioviewer Project now maintains a Python wrapper around their API that supersedes this.
 It is called `hvpy <https://hvpy.readthedocs.io/en/latest/>`__ and their documentation has several examples of how to use it.
 This page explains how to migrate from ``HelioviewerClient`` to ``hvpy``.